navinbk17/PFAS_bioaccumulation_pipeline/README.md

 | PFDoDA | 0 | no data | — |
 | PFHxA | 0 | no data | — |

-Only 6 of 13 chemically-characterized PFAS (46%) have enough monitoring data to support a reliable individual prediction model.
-PFBS is a cautionary case: 72 records is enough to pass the modeling threshold but not enough to beat a naive average — a reminder that sample count alone doesn't guarantee model validity.
+7 of 13 PFAS now have enough data for a dedicated model (up from 6 in v9.0 — PFBS crossed the threshold via recovered salt rows).
+PFHxS improved most dramatically: R² 0.172 → 0.381 from the 36 recovered PFHxS potassium salt records.
+PFBS remains a cautionary case — more rows didn't improve predictability.

 ---
 ## Data Gaps